Fast uniform generation of random graphs with given degree sequences: Algorithm

 \proof We first note that if $22\Delta^3\geq M_2$, then since $M$ is large enough and $\Delta^4=O(M)$, we have $M_2\slash M \to 0$.
 So we only need to consider the case when $B_1$ and $B_2$ are defined by~\eqn{bounds}.

 If $\Delta^4=o(M)$ then the claim follows by~\cite{mckay90}*{Lemmas 2 and $3^\prime$}.
 If $\Delta^4=\Theta(M)$ then $P$ contains $O(\Delta^4/M)$ triple edges in expectation, whereas the expected number of multiple edges of higher multiplicity in the pairing is bounded by $o(1)$.
+Similarly, the expected number of loops of multiplicity at least 2 is $o(1)$.
 In the case that the expected number of triple edges is asymptotically a positive constant, the standard method of moments can be used to show that the joint distribution of the numbers of triple edges, double edges and loops are asymptotically independent Poisson variables.
 This implies our assertion.
 See also the discussion of this case in the proof of~\cite{mckay90}*{Theorem 3}.

 The first step of our algorithm is to use the configuration model to generate a uniformly random pairing $P\in\Phi(\bfd)$.
 Proceed if $P\in\Phi_0$.
 Otherwise, reject $P$ and restart the algorithm.
 This type of rejection is called {\em initial rejection}.
 By Lemma~\ref{lem:initial}, this initial rejection stage takes only $O(1)$ rounds in expectation before successfully producing a multigraph $G=G(P)$ with at most $B_2$ double edges, at most $B_1$ loops, and no multiple loops or edges of multiplicity higher than two.
 Then the algorithm calls two procedures, \NoLoops~and \NoDoubles.
 Each of these is composed of a sequence of {\em switching steps}.
 In each switching step, a loop (in \NoLoops) or a double edge (in \NoDoubles) will be removed using the corresponding switching operation in the procedure.